 The findings of this preliminary scoped EIS are the result of a background review, field investigations and an assessment of ecological data, as well as the current natural heritage policy requirements.
 We have identified the natural environmental sensitivities, constraints and development opportunities associated with the proposed development plan.
-We proposed to supplement the scoped EIS with further field surveys and with the preparation of an Addendum report to identify any further constraints, updates, and mitigation measures.
+Based on the findings and recommendations of this study, it is our professional opinion that with the implementation of the mitigation measures as provided in this report, the proposed development plan is environmentally feasible.